 How to Purify Well Water for Drinking

-Many companies are now focusing on how to handle well water with their products, and we are starting to see several good options.
+Many companies are now focusing on handling well water with their products, and we are starting to see several good options.
 The best purification method for drinking well water is to find a filter that handles metals like rust and iron better than most.

 This can be done with an under-sink filter or a faucet filter as well.
-Some self-filtering water bottles will be helpful as well, but when it comes to drinking water, you want to have as much available to you as possible.
-I suggest investigating an under-sink filter that specializes in heavy metals, the 3rd product on our review list is a great choice for removing many contaminants from your water supply.
+Some self-filtering water bottles will be helpful as well, but you want to have as much available to you as possible when it comes to drinking water.
+I suggest investigating an under-sink filter specializing in heavy metals, the 3rd product on our review list is a great choice for removing many contaminants from your water supply.

 How to Choose Water Purifier for Your Home